AnityaGan9urde/NEWS-Headline-Classifier-project/README.md

 - The data can also be stored in a **MySQL** database if the user finds the prediction to be correct so as to create a new data from users itself.
 ## Deployment:
 - The app can be Dockerize and deployed on an AWS instance or a GCP instance.
-- Each deploment will require some different files for.eg.
-DockerFile, etc. to run them on the cloud.
+- Each different deploment will require some different shell files to run them on the cloud.
+- I will be deploying the docker image soon to a cloud platform (most likey it not being AWS).